 “Cycle for Safe Water was one of the most exceptional adventures I’ve been privileged enough to enjoy and I can’t recommend it highly enough!”
-Georgie Hopkins (2022 CfSW)
+Georgie Hopkins (2022 CfSW).

-After several postponements due to Covid-19, Indian visa and flight restrictions, our Cycle for Safe Water event finally happened in November 2022.
+After several postponements due to Covid-19, Indian visa, and flight restrictions, our Cycle for Safe Water event finally happened in November 2022.
 Below, we hear stories from a few of the participants.
 Firstly Abi, who had never been to India before and rarely cycled anywhere, preferring to run, swim or ski!

-Sophie guided me through each step of the preparations, each question of mine was met with kindness and consideration, whilst Katie and her team at Frank were a force of strength in supporting me to reach my fundraising target, each question met with that personal touch.
+Sophie guided me through each step of the preparations, each question of mine was met with kindness and consideration, whilst Katie and her team at Frank were a force of strength in supporting me to reach my fundraising target, and each question met with that personal touch.

 The journey was probably the most enormous part of the planning for me personally, the thought of flights and Indian roads, were something which preoccupied probably too much of my time.
-This part of the adventure I am particularly proud of, as all aspects of journey didn’t stress me in any way at all.
+This part of the adventure I am particularly proud of, as all aspects of the journey didn’t stress me in any way at all.
 Indian drivers are “colourful” but they don’t drive quickly!

 To be able to see the incredible work of Frank Water, helped us all understand how diverse the solutions are.
 We saw with our own eyes the fact that Frank Water works alongside the people, the people who know and love their land.

-We had the chance to see first hand how the work has changed lives for the better.
+We had the chance to see firsthand how the work has changed lives for the better.
 Truly incredible.”

-Kat, who joined the event with her husband Julian commented…
+Kat, who joined the event with her husband Julian commented:

-Staff at Frank Water explained that much of their work was to facilitate how the communities come together, assess their water management needs and then access funding from the government – for example by helping them with the application process and I was so encouraged to see that most of Frank Water’s projects were funded approximately 10% by them and 90% leveraged from the government.
+Staff at Frank Water explained that much of their work was to facilitate how the communities come together, assess their water management needs and then access funding from the government – for example, by helping them with the application process I was so encouraged to see that most of Frank Water’s projects were funded approximately 10% by them and 90% leveraged from the government.
 Frank Water’s funding goes a long way.

-To find out more head to the Cycle for Safe Water 2023 page.
+To find out more head to the Cycle for Safe Water 2024 page.